AWCXV/MUFusion/README.md

 For calculating the image quality assessments, please refer to this [repository](https://github.com/Linfeng-Tang/SeAFusion/tree/main/Evaluation).

+2023-5-25: RGB inference code for different tasks are avaialble now.

 ## To train
 Put the training patches in the "XX_Patches" directory and run the following prompt:
 ```